alflennik/use-flow/README.md

 })
 ```

-`getWatched` returns the watch variables.
+`getWatched` returns the watched variables.

 `getState` returns the state variables.